opensciencegrid/user-school-2019/docs/materials/day4/part2-ex3-stashcache-unique.md

 Data
 ----

-We'll start by moving our source movie files into Stash, so that they'll be available to our jobs when they run out on OSG.
+We have placed movie files in your Stash, so that they'll be available to our jobs when they run out on OSG.

 1. Log into `training.osgconnect.net`
 1. Navigate to your local scratch directory: